leangjia/blender_docs/trunk/blender_docs/manual/physics/fluid/type/domain/settings.rst

 .. _bpy.types.FluidDomainSettings.resolution_max:

 Resolution Divisions
-   The fluid domain is subdivided into many "cells" called :term:`voxels <voxel>` which make up "pixels" of fluid.
+   The fluid domain is subdivided into many "cells" called :term:`Voxels <Voxel>` which make up "pixels" of fluid.
 This setting controls the number of subdivisions in the domain.
    Higher numbers of subdivisions are one way of creating higher resolution fluids.